qrquf/medica_chatbot/README.md

 # medica_chatbot
-it is a multimodal medical chatbot
+it is a multimodal medical chatbot trained using rag model.